bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/BareosPrograms.rst

 The Bacula/Bareos Administration Tool (:command:`bat`) has been a native GUI for Bareos.
-It has been marked deprecated since :index:`Version >= 15.2.0 <pair: bareos-15.2.0; bat vs. bareos-webui>`.
-Since Bareos :index:`Version >= 17.2.0 <pair: bareos-17.2.0; bat: removed from core distribution>` it is no longer part of Bareos.
+It has been marked deprecated since :sinceVersion:`15.2.0: bat vs. bareos-webui`.
+Since Bareos :sinceVersion:`17.2.0: bat: removed from core distribution` it is no longer part of Bareos.
 We encourage the use of |bareosWebui| instead.

 Volume Utility Commands
 -----------------------